Aberdeen railway station: Facilities

 There is a staffed travel centre providing ticket office and information facilities (e.g. timetables).
 There are also automatic ticket machines outside this office and in the main concourse.
 Tickets purchased in advance (e.g. on the internet) can be collected from any of these machines.
 The entrance to the ScotRail first-class lounge is located above the ticket office (travel centre).
 Luggage trolleys are provided for travellers with baggage and a left-luggage facility is available with access from the front forecourt of the station.
 There is step-free access to all platforms from the bridge.
 There are also two sets of toilets near the main entrance, as well as payphones and an excess fares office.

 A waiting room is available on the main concourse, as is a branch of WHSmith selling books, magazines, stationery and confectionery.
-There is also a pub and cafe.
 A wide range of other shopping and eating facilities are located in the Union Square complex which can be accessed directly through the concourse and is integrated with the station building.